terrylthompsonintx/Weather-Dashboard/readme.md

 #Weather Dashboard

 ##User Story

 AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly.

 ##Acceptance Criteria